-To officially accept and begin your COPS CPD Program award, your agency must access www.cops.usdoj.gov and select the Account Access link in the upper right corner to log in, review, and electronically sign the Award Document with the Award Terms and Conditions; if applicable, the Cooperative Agreement that is incorporated by reference into the Award Document; and, if applicable, the Special Award Conditions and/or High Risk Conditions in the Award Document Supplement within 45 days of the date shown on the award congratulatory letter.
+To officially accept and begin your COPS Office CPD Program award, your agency must access www.cops. usdoj.gov and select the "Account Access" link in the upper right corner to log in, review, and electronically sign the award document with the award terms and conditions; if applicable, the cooperative agreement that is incorporated by reference into the award document; and, if applicable, the special award conditions or high risk conditions in the award document supplement within 45 days of the date shown on the award congratulatory letter.

-Your agency will not be able to draw down grant funds until the COPS Office receives your signed Award Document.
-For more information on drawing down grant funds, please see Section IV, "Accessing Award Funds."
+Your agency will not be able to draw down award funds until the COPS Office receives your signed award document.
+For more information on drawing down award funds, please see section IV, "Accessing Award Funds," on page 43 of this manual.